July 27, 2017

 ASTA would also like to thank our dedicated Chapter Presidents for funding a portion of this research.
 They recognize the importance of consumer awareness.
 And this year, the Chapter Presidents renewed their commitment to ASTA and consumer awareness by funding another round of support.
 That sort of commitment provides the resources necessary to keep the consumer awareness machine running on all cylinders.
 Their commitment to our industry and their national trade association is invaluable.

-ASTA (American Society of Travel agents) members represent 80 percent of all travel sold in the United States through the travel agency distribution channel.
+ASTA (American Society of Travel Advisors) members represent 80 percent of all travel sold in the United States through the travel agency distribution channel.
 Together with hundreds of internationally based members, it is the leading global advocate for travel agents, the travel industry and the traveling public.
 ASTA’s history of travel industry advocacy traces back to its founding in 1931 when it launched with the mission to facilitate the business of selling travel through effective representation, shared knowledge and the enhancement of professionalism.
 For more information, visit ASTA.org.

 ASTA’s sister association, The National Association of Career Travel agents, represents a professional community of independent travel agents ready to assist the traveling public.